Redninja106/simulationframework/README.md

 - **Built-in [Dear ImGui](https://github.com/ocornut/imgui) Support**: Dear ImGui is completely built-in with zero setup.

-There are more on the way!
+With more on the way!
 See [Planned Features](https://github.com/Redninja106/simulationframework#planned-features).

-> Note: Right now SimulationFramework is still in the very early stages of development and is changing with every new version.
+> Note: SimulationFramework is still changing with every new version.
+Breaking changes are frequent.

 ## Getting Started